yostane/openidc_intro/README.md

 ## Implementing an OIDC RP and OP

-The next two sections provide tips and guidances that allow you to implement a RP and an AS.
+The next two sections provide tips and guidance that allow implementing a RP and an AS.
 In the following a RP will be called a client or an OIDC client.

 Depending on your need and use case, you may implement an OIDC client or OP or both.